Burhan-Ahmed/Pokimon/README.md

 1. use http along with built in createServer feature to create a server for http requests and responds.
 2. Once the Server is created you can Either respond something or request something.(Mostly it is a res or response)
 3. A port is also required which is dedicated to that specific Server
-4. Port is a Path for the flow of your traffic
+4. Port is a Path for the flow of your traffic.
-5.
+5. Async and await can help to pause the execution process.
+Async comes with the intended function while await comes with the fetch request.
+6. You can not use throw in .then block
+7. Server and Client run on different ports
+8. Axios and fetch serves the same purpose of getting API but axios is more advance and async by nature.
+9. Middleware is like a third party between Server and Client.
+There can be multiple Middleware with each having dedicated task.
+Basically it can do processing on data before the client could access the Server.
+Like checking if the client is not a Hacker.
+10. Use of next() function is nessary in custom middleware whereas, cors is not a custom middleware
 ### This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: